 30 more lawsuits claiming USC failed to protect its students were filed by victims of Tyndall.

 Tyndall loses his medical license after state regulators officially accused him of sexual misconduct.

 July 2018 – Tyndall pleads not guilty to sexual abuse charges, however investigators presented a large amount of evidence against the former gynecologist.

 A $215 million settlement for the class action lawsuit against USC over sexual abuse by Tyndall was given preliminary approval.

 Dr. Tyndall was arrested and charged with 29 felonies in the case.
 The period covered by his indictment ranged from 2009 to 2016, and it claimed that he abused hundreds of women.
 Dr. Tyndall now faces up to 53 years in prison if he is convicted of all counts.

-A new law was signed by California Gov. Gavin Newsom to extend the statute of limitations for victims of sexual abuse by Tyndall.
+California Gov. Gavin Newsom signed a new law to extend the statute of limitations for victims of sexual abuse by Tyndall.
 The new law allows any case regarding assaults between 1988 and 2017 seeking more than $250,000 in damages are eligible to be revisited.

 Stephanie Elam and Jack Hannah.
 “93 more ex-students accuse former USC gynecologist of sexual misconduct, attorney says”, CNN.
 Accessed June 27, 2019.